Åre Resort Guide

 - Weekly ski clinics - Åre runs a regular weekly program of group tours and clinics.
 From off-piste tours to couloir clinics and freestyle workshops, they’re great fun, great value and can really enrich your ski holiday.

-As Scandinavia’s largest resort, there’s more than 1,000 acres of terrain to explore here.
+As Scandinavia’s largest resort, there are more than 1,000 acres of terrain to explore here.
 Much of the skiing is tree-lined, with spectacular views of the lake as you descend.
 The top of the ski area is more exposed and gives great views, but it’s better to stay low if it gets windy or starts snowing.
 The main ski area has the greatest variety of slopes, while the Björnen area has been designed for beginners and families.
-We also love the rolling slopes in the Duved area, and the floodlit night skiing which stays open until 8pm each evening.
+We also love the rolling slopes in the Duved area and the floodlit night skiing which stays open until 8 pm each evening.

 Off-piste in Åre